Common Tansy: Identification and Removal

 The Spruce / Evgeniya Vlasova

 Tansy has three to six vertical stems that are brown to reddish-brown or purplish-red at the base.
-The plant has green, fern-like or feathery alternate leaves.
+The plant has green, fern-like, or feathery alternate leaves.
 When crushed, the leaves give off a pungent camphor-like odor, which makes it easy to identify the plant.
-The heavily scented leaves of common tansy act as insect repellent so the plant is not vulnerable to pests or disease–another factor that favors its survival and uncontrolled spreading.
+The heavily scented leaves of common tansy act as an insect repellent, so the plant is not vulnerable to pests or disease–another factor that favors its survival and uncontrolled spreading.

 How to Get Rid of Common Tansy

-Individual plants or small patches of common tansy can be removed manually but they require a shovel since the roots are deep.
-It is also crucial to remove all of the roots, as the plant will regrow from root fragments.
-Make sure to wear gloves when touching the plants, as the leaves can cause contact dermatitis.
+Individual plants or small patches of common tansy can be removed manually, but they require a shovel since the roots are deep.
+Removing the roots is crucial, as the plant will regrow from root fragments.
+Wear gloves when touching the plants, as the leaves can cause contact dermatitis.

 A broad-spectrum herbicide should only be used if the infestation is so large that it cannot be managed by manual removal.
-When using chemical herbicides. target the plants to be removed, avoid drifting, and wear protective clothing, gloves, and goggles.
-Mowing an infestation can be an effective way of weakening the plants before applying herbicide to the regrowth.
-It also requires less herbicide than when treating full-sized plants.
+When using chemical herbicides, target the plants to be removed, avoid drifting, and wear protective clothing, gloves, and goggles.
+Mowing an infestation can weaken the plants before applying herbicide to the regrowth and will lessen the amount you need.
+But be careful to time the mowing before seed production, or it will only spread the seeds.

 How to Prevent Common Tansy From Spreading

-Whichever removal method you use, get rid of the plants before they set seed, either before or during the flowering period in the summer.
+Whatever removal method you use, get rid of the plants before they set seed, either before or during the summer flowering period.
 If you remove common tansy in the late summer or fall after the seed heads have already developed, new plants will germinate the next year.

 FAQ